The cerium content of the Milky Way as revealed by Gaia DR3 GSP-Spec abundances: Cerium in the Galactic disc

 \subsection{\CeFe\ versus \meta\ trends}

-In order to validate this {\it High-Quality Sample}, we illustrate the \CeFe\ trend with respect to metallicity in the top panel of Fig.~\ref{fig:Ce-Lit}.
+In order to validate this {\it high-quality sample}, we illustrate the \CeFe\ trend with respect to metallicity in the top panel of Fig.~\ref{fig:Ce-Lit}.
 We found a rather flat trend at a mean level of \CeFe$\sim$0.2~dex for metallicities varying between $\sim$-0.7 up to $\sim$+0.3~dex.
 A similar behaviour and mean level of \CeFe\ is reported by F19, based on 277 stars (red triangles in Fig.~\ref{fig:Ce-Lit}, top panel).
-This flat trend is also in agreement with \citet{Reddy06} (178 stars), \citet{BB16} (365 stars) and \citet{DM17} (orange diamonds in Fig.~\ref{fig:Ce-Lit}, top panel, 1056 stars), although these authors report a lower \CeFe\ level (around $\sim$+0.0~dex), probably resulting from different calibrations and/or reference scales.
-Finally, it is worth noting that, in the low metallicity regime, the {\it High-Quality Sample} is probably not statistically representative.
+This flat trend also agrees with \citet{Reddy06} (178 stars), \citet{BB16} (365 stars), and \citet{DM17} (orange diamonds in Fig.~\ref{fig:Ce-Lit}, top panel, 653 stars. {These stars have \T~$>$ 5300 K and \SNR~$>$ 100, according to their Sect.~4)}, although these authors report a lower \CeFe\ level ($\sim$+0.0~dex), probably resulting from different calibrations and/or reference scales.
+Finally, it is worth noting that in the low-metallicity regime {(\meta~$\la$~-0.8 dex)}, the {\it high-quality sample} is probably not statistically representative.